 I’ve already written up some guides for this, with tips and examples for how to spot unreliable stories and unreliable sources in news media:

 A separate issue is how to be critical of articles about actual peer reviewed science (see, for example, Dumb Vegan Propaganda: A Lesson in Critical Thinking) and when to distrust or be critical of an expert consensus (see On Evaluating Arguments from Consensus).
+I have more to say on this point below.
 These same standards also tell us when to trust these sources: when to believe a story in a news article or the findings in a science journal or the assertions of an expert consensus is when it passes these tests—as opposed to “skepticism” leading you to just irrationally distrust every source you don’t agree with: that’s a trap-loop.

 Antifa Did Not Storm the Capitol